deyvinit/ai-extension-vscode/notes/04-ai-backend-integration.md

 - The sidebar UI runs inside a VS Code Webview
 - User input is sent from the webview to the extension backend
-- The backend is responsible for all AI-related logic
+- The backend is responsible for all AI-related logic and contextual processing
 - The AI response is sent back to the webview for display

 This separation ensures that sensitive logic and credentials remain on the